 The Endangered Species Theatre Project’s mission is to bring enjoyment and understanding through live theatre that proactively focuses on diverse representation.
-We do this by: a) giving voice to forgotten plays and playwrights, b) increasing representation of women and other minorities on the stage, and c) making vital connections between the past and the present.
+We do this by: a) giving voice to forgotten plays and playwrights, b) increasing representation of women and other underrepresented artists on the stage, and c) making vital connections between the past and the present.

 Our goal is to engage our artists and our community in the universal human experience.

 Educate ourselves and become educated and actively involved in color-aware and anti-racist casting, opening roles of all genders to the trans community,

 Sign up for our general email list and check the below boxes if you want to also receive our Press Releases and Audition/Artist Notice.

 Women and other underrepresented artists in the theatre - by the numbers